7 Petals of the Living Building Challenge

 Materials at the Stanley Center

 The design of the Stanley Center demonstrates the rigor that goes into the Materials Petal.
-The construction of the new facility will use approximately 600-900 materials, and each must be vetted by the project team.
+The construction of the new facility used approximately 600-900 materials, and the project team vetted each.

 The building cannot feature any materials found on the “Red List” and must feature products that use the International Living Future Institute’s Declare Label, a product “nutrition label” that transparently outlines product ingredients.
 To enact industry change, the Stanley Center is encouraging manufacturers to utilize the Declare Label.